itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 - This is activated by using third eye/qb-target
 - Note: I have been asked several times to add more options to this
 	- There are so many different custom police cars that use a random modification to change a small thing on the vehicle.
-	- At that point if I added more/all options it would just be another version of `qb-customs`
+	- At that point if I added more/all options it would just be another version of `indigo-customs`

 ------------------
 ## preview.lua - `/preview`